fpga-webserver by alessandrocomodi

 echo: (To be created.)
 A template application that simply echoes data on a websocket

-- Support an emulation flow on local machine using Verilator with no OpenCL, where a Verilator (C++) shell drives the user kernel directly.
+- Support an emulation flow on local machine using Verilator with no OpenCL, where a Verilator (C++) shell drives the custom kernel directly.

 - Automate waiting for AFI creation to complete and deleting the tarball (and update GettingStarted.md).